Okroshiashvili/Python_Standard_Library/README.md

 # Python_Standard_Library

-Modules of the Python Standard Library
+Small review of the Python Standard Libraries